Android-PowerUser/Test/README.md

 ### Google Crawler Bug

-Due to a bug in the Google crawler that occurs when a repo is switched from private to public, you cannot find Screen Operator via Google search, but via Bing and Yahoo.
+Unfortunately, the Google crawler seems to no longer index many new repos.
+This one and the workaround produced repos are among them, but you can still find this via Bing, Ecosia and Yahoo.

 ### Help with development